 - Felt, even more, tighter shortly after your stretching routine.

 This initiates a series of muscle imbalances, risk of injuries and chronic pain.

-The same applies to exercising, and focusing on certain muscles that are already tight and need some for of release, through foam rolling and stretching.
+The same applies to exercise and focusing on certain muscles that are already tight and need some form of release, through foam rolling and stretching.